nstoik/infrastructure/README.md

 - [dotfiles_update.yaml](playbooks/dotfiles_update.yaml) - Update the dotfiles on all hosts
 - [hosts_configure.yaml](playbooks/hosts_configure.yaml) - Configure the hosts.
 This defaults to all hosts but can be limited to specific hosts.
     - eg. `ansible-playbook playbooks/hosts_configure.yaml --limit=docker-02.home.stechsolutions.ca`
-- [netmaker.yaml](playbooks/netmaker.yaml) - The playbook to set up the Netmaker VPN server and clients
 - [pihole.yaml](playbooks/pihole.yaml) - Configure pihole server

 ## Roles